Julian/BuildingAnInterpreter/08-Interpreter.rst

 Finally!
 It's time to actually execute some code.

-We have bytecode, which essentially is a "tape"-like sequence of instructions that we will interpret.
+We have bytecode, which essentially is a tape-like sequence of instructions that we will interpret.
 We've casted our (potentially) complicated language into a sequence of simple stack manipulation operations.